You might also like

 corrections (or autocorrect for commands).
 While handy, it is somewhat limited

-as it is global and perhaps somewhat limited.
-Now, I wanted to ignore it only
+as it is global.
+Now, I wanted to ignore it only for git and not other

-for git and not other commands.
-But I haven’t found a way to only target git
+commands.
+But I haven’t found a way to only target git without having to make a

-without having to make a wrapper around git (which I don’t want to do).
+wrapper around git (which I don’t want to do).

 So I wrote an autoloaded function that does this for me.
 The idea is rather